Join us in meaningful rest and discovery this Sabbatical Summer!

 How Long will Father Davies be gone?

 Beginning on April 28th, 2019 with a Leave-taking Liturgy, Fr.
-Davies will return to his role as Rector in full at the 2019 Parish Retreat at Waycross Camp and Conference Center on September 13th, 2019.
+Davies will return to his role as Rector on Sunday, September 8th.

 What will Father Davies be doing on his sabbatical?